Men's skirts: Revival

-1985 the French fashion designer Jean-Paul Gaultier created his first skirt for men.
-Transgressing social codes Gaultier frequently introduces the skirt into his men's wear collections as a means of injecting novelty into male attire, most famously the sarong seen on David Beckham.
+In 1985, French fashion designer Jean-Paul Gaultier created his first skirt for men.
+Transgressing social codes, Gaultier frequently introduces the skirt into his men's wear collections as a means of injecting novelty into male attire, most famously the sarong seen on David Beckham.
 Other famous designers such as Vivienne Westwood, Giorgio Armani, John Galliano, Kenzo, Rei Kawakubo and Yohji Yamamoto also created men's skirts.
-In the US Marc Jacobs became the most prominent supporter of the skirt for men.
+In the United States, Marc Jacobs became the most prominent supporter of the skirt for men.
 The Milan men's fashion shows and the New York fashion shows frequently show skirts for men.
-Jonathan Davis, the lead singer of Korn, has been known to wear kilts at live shows and in music videos throughout his 18-year career with that band.
-Mick Jagger from the Rolling Stones and Anthony Kiedis from the Red Hot Chili Peppers were photographed wearing dresses by Anton Corbijn.
+Jonathan Davis, the lead singer of Korn, has been known to wear kilts at live shows and in music videos throughout his career.
+Mick Jagger and Anthony Kiedis from the Red Hot Chili Peppers were photographed by Anton Corbijn wearing dresses.
 For an FCKH8 anti-discrimination campaign Iggy Pop was seen wearing a black dress and handbag.
 Guns N' Roses' singer, Axl Rose, was known to wear men's skirts during the Use Your Illusion period.
 Robbie Williams and Martin Gore from Depeche Mode also performed on stage in skirts.
-During his Berlin time (1984–1985) Martin Gore was often seen in public wearing skirts.
-In an interview with the Pop Special Magazin (7/1985) he said: "Sexual barriers and gender roles are old fashioned and out. [...]
+During Depeche Mode's Berlin period (1984–1985), Gore was often seen in public wearing skirts.
+In an interview with Pop Special Magazin (7/1985) he said: "Sexual barriers and gender roles are old fashioned and out. [...]
 I and my girlfriend often share our clothes and make-up".
-Brand Nubian Lord Jamar criticized Kanye West for wearing skirts, saying that his style has no place in hip-hop.
+Lord Jamar of the group Brand Nubian criticized Kanye West for wearing skirts, saying that his style has no place in hip-hop.

 In 2008 in France, an association was created to help spur the revival of the skirt for men.